mfal13/SECoursework/Documentation/Code_of_conduct.md

 We, the members of Group 5, pledge to create and maintain an environment where everyone can participate, collaborate, and contribute effectively, regardless of age, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.

 ## Our Standards
-To foster a positive and inclusive environment, we adhere to the following standards of behavior:
+To create a positive and inclusive environment, we adhere to the following standards of behavior:

 - **Respect**: Treat everyone with respect and dignity, valuing their contributions and perspectives.
 - **Openness**: Welcome and support individuals from all backgrounds and identities, creating an inclusive environment where everyone feels empowered to participate.